azalea/django_celery_windows_service/README.md

 ### Check whether installation is successful

-Two files: celery_service.log and celery.log should be found in the directory. celery_service.log should contain the following information:
+Two files `celery_service.log` and `celery.log` should be found in the current directory.

+`celery_service.log` should contain the following information:

     Starting Celery service ...
     cwd: ****
     command: ****
     pid: ****

-celery.log should contain something like the following:
+`celery.log` should contain something like the following:

     Connected to amqp://guest:**@127.0.0.1:5672//
     ...